cloudsolver/aws-saa/IAM.md

-Identity and Access Management is a Global Service.
+Identity and Access Management is a core #awsservice  Global Service.

 * Users: mapped to a physical user, has a password for AWS Console.
 * Groups: contains users only.
 * Policies: JSON document that outlines permissions for users or groups.
 	* *Users or Groups can be assigned JSON documents called Policies.*
 	* Policies declare permissions.
 You can inherit policies, but not roles.
+	* IAM Policy contains 'version'
+	* IAM Policy Statement contains Sid, Effect, Principal, Action, Resources, and Condition.
+	* `sid` is the statement identifier that describes the policy statement.
 * Roles: for EC2 instnace or AWS Services.
 	* IAM Role for Services:
 	* Perform actions on your behalf